joecausos/SQL-Projects/Border-Crossing/README.md

 - Event-Based analysis
   - Are there any significant events or policy changes that have affected border crossings?

-- Anomalies and Outliers
-  - Are there any anomalies or outliers in the border crossing data?

 - Comparative analysis
   - How do border crossings compare between weekdays and weekends?
-  - How do border crossings compare between different times of the day (e.g. morning, afternoon, evening)?

 - Data quality and Completeness
   - Are there any missing or incomplete records in the dataset?